ibm-js/ibm-js.github.io/_posts/2014-11-07-customelement-event.md

 }
 ```

-Ideally I think this should not be a delite-specific event but that Custom Element specification should provide a similar event so that created & attached callback can notify other elements of their execution.
+Ideally I think this should not be a delite-specific event but that Custom Elements specification should provide a similar event so that created & attached callback can notify other elements of their execution.

 What do you think?
-Is that something you see missing in Custom Element specification or is that just me needing this event to coordinate elements creation & attachment?
+Is that something you see missing in Custom Elements specification or is that just me needing this event to coordinate elements creation & attachment?